aslitavasli/MyMelody/README.md

 # MyMelody: An Online Melodic Intonation Therapy App
 ### NOTE: It takes a bit for Render to start the backend :/ So, please wait a bit!
 [Render's policy on free web services](https://render.com/docs/free#spinning-down-on-idle)
+(Also, levels/categories are scrollable.
+Scroll down to see all of them.)

 [Hiii!!!](https://youtu.be/opj-dYy8WL8)